-Some side effects of Hylorel may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Hylorel may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to guanadrel: oral tablet

 Along with its needed effects, some unwanted effects may be caused by guanadrel (the active ingredient contained in Hylorel).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Get emergency help immediately if any of the following symptoms of overdose occur while taking guanadrel:Rare

 - Blurred vision